 b) a constant quantization step equal to 8, 16, 32 and 64, e.g. indicate in the application that you want these quantization steps for all DCT coefficients (from 0 to 63) in the zig-zag scanning order; check the energy associated to the quantization error on the charts on the right.

-Is a flat quantization choice a good choice ?
-Why ?
+Is a flat quantization step choice a good choice from a PSNR perspective?
+Why?